 The highly populated states held firm to the Virginia Plan.
 Less populated states demanded the New Jersey Plan.
 Neither side would budge.
 Finally, both sides agreed to negotiate to see if a compromise could be reached.
-As a result, Connecticut delegates Roger Sherman and Oliver Ellsworth proposed a solution that combined ideas from both the Virginia Plan and the New Jersey Plan.13 This proposal came to be known as the Great Compromise.
+As a result, Connecticut delegates Roger Sherman and Oliver Ellsworth proposed a solution that combined ideas from both the Virginia Plan and the New Jersey Plan.
+16 This proposal came to be known as the Great Compromise.
 It is also sometimes referred to as the Connecticut Compromise in honor of its authors.
 Like the Virginia Plan, the Great Compromise called for a two-chambered Congress that was comprised of a lower house and an upper house.
 Representation in the lower house, now known as the House of Representatives, would be based on population.
 However, to facilitate agreement and compromise, representation in the upper house, known as the Senate, would be equal among all of the states.
-Under this system, each state would be equally represented by two Senators in the upper house regardless of population.14 In addition, because of routine conflicts among the states that each operated as a sovereign legislative entity, another priority of the Great Compromise was to increase the power of Congress.
+Under this system, each state would be equally represented by two Senators in the upper house regardless of population.
+17 In addition, because of routine conflicts among the states that each operated as a sovereign legislative entity, another priority of the Great Compromise was to increase the power of Congress.
 A growing nation such as the United States could not function well and keep authority over its people without a strong national government.
-The www.government-and-constitution.org/us-constitution/great-compromise.htm.
+The Convention delegates agreed to the system of government as proposed in the Great Compromise and began to draft the terms.

+16 Alchin, Linda.
+"The Great Compromise."
+The Great Compromise, SiteSeen, June 2015, www.government-and-constitution.org/us-constitution/great-compromise.htm.
 Accessed 29 Jan.
 2018.

-13 Alchin, Linda.
-"The Great Compromise."
-The Great Compromise, SiteSeen, June 2015,

-14 Cohen, Bryan.
+17 Cohen, Bryan.
 "Effects of the Great Compromise."
 Classroom, Leaf Group, 2018, classroom.synonym.com/effects-great-compromise-6585727.html.
 Accessed 31 Jan.
 2018